Paul & Sue Hazelden

 Sunday 27 November: to Highgrove for the 9 am service - only five minutes late.
 Very nice quiet and meditative time, no singing.
 Maria leading, with Esme assisting.
 Quick coffee and chat with people as they arrive for the next service - a baptism service - and then depart.

 Back home to pick up the leaflet, then out to do a few stops on the North Bristol Art Trail.
-We manage five locations, then home for lunch: pies Sue picked up yesterday in Westbury, and a jacket potato.
+We manage five locations: one is particularly good and we take a card - Julian Cox.
+Drawings and sculpture.
+Very distinctive, simple, clean lines in both media, absolutely beautiful.
+Then home for lunch; we have pies which Sue picked up yesterday in Westbury, and a jacket potato.

 Out again, and we do the venues on and around Bishop Road.
 It's the usual wonderful mixture of brilliant, creative pieces and the 'why on Earth did they bother?'.
 But most places have at least one or two which make the visit worthwhile.